ajsharma/deploy_spork/README.md

 # deploy_spork
-A simple Rails app for passing along Heroku deploy notifications to 3rd parties
+A simple Rails app for passing along Heroku deploy notifications to 3rd parties.
+Currently a work in progress (as in, it doesn't work yet).

 ## Code Statistics